How To: Camping Gear

 A good tent should be your number one priority when acquiring camping gear.
 There are two kinds of tent varieties: three-season and four-season.
 The three-season is your basic tent for most seasons.
 The four-season is made to handle snowdrifts in the winter.
 Tents come in many shapes and sizes - choose your size depending on how many people will occupy the tent.
 For backpacking trips, a lighter tent is best for traveling with.
 If your campsite is near your car, opt for a heavier, more luxurious tent that can make all the difference.

-Like tents, sleeping bags are come in different weights to be used in varying temperatures.
+Like tents, sleeping bags also come in different weights to be used in varying temperatures.
 A summer season bag is best for temperatures 30°F and higher.
 A three-season bag is best for temperatures between 15°F to 30°F and a winter bag is best for 15°F and lower.
 You should also consider the insulation of the sleeping bag.
 Synthetic insulation is affordable, continues to insulate when damp and dries fast.
 Down insulation is lightweight, performs well in cold weather, compresses easily for packing and is more durable.

 With as much planning you can do for trips, you can’t always predict how good the cell service will be.
 It’s actually best to plan for no cell service.
 This is why paper maps will be your best friend.
 Utilize the maps before your trip, planning any hiking trails or routes to your campsite.
 You’ll be thankful to have this handy tool.